 FAQ

-Blackened tuna is fresh tuna that is seasoned with a dry rub of spices, mainly paprika, pepper, garlic powder, and cayenne.
-The tuna is seared over high heat in a skillet until crispy and black on the outside and rare on the inside.
-The result is a tender piece of fish with great flavor.
+Blackened tuna is fresh tuna seasoned with a mix of spices.
+This usually includes paprika, pepper, garlic powder, and cayenne.
+The tuna is cooked in a hot skillet until it’s crispy and black on the outside, while staying rare on the inside.
+The result is a tender piece of fish packed with flavor.

 Blackening seasoning is made with paprika, salt, pepper, onion powder, garlic powder, thyme, oregano, and cayenne pepper.
 There is no sugar added.